iamkirankumaryadav/Library/AI/Natural Language Processing.md

 * **Machine Translation:** Breaking down language barriers by enabling seamless communication across cultures.
 * **Customer Service Chatbots:** Providing 24/7 customer support through chatbots that can answer questions and resolve issues.

-<h2 name="corpus">Corpus</h2>
+<h3 name="corpus">Corpus</h3>

-- Corpus: A large collection of real-world text data showing how those words are used in sentences, paragraphs, and entire documents.
+- A large collection of real-world text data used to train and test NLP models.
+- Corpora shows how those words are used in sentences, paragraphs, and entire documents.
-- Corpora are essential for training NLP models, as they provide the models with the raw language data they need to learn from.
 - Corpus linguistics, collections of spoken and written texts are compiled and analyzed.
-- Corpora are used to train ML models for a variety of NLP tasks, such as sentiment analysis, machine translation, and part-of-speech tagging.

-It helps us to find:
+**It helps us to find:**
 - How does the meaning of a word change depending on the context?
-- How has the way we use language changed over time?
 - How do different people (e.g., Doctors, Teenagers | Formal, Informal, Casual, Slang) use language differently?
 - Corpora can be specific (subject/domain oriented) or generic (common/public) depending on the research goal.

-Types of corpora:
+**Types of corpora:**
 1. **Newsgroups corpora:** Collections of words from newsgroup posts, newspapers, novels, tweets, poetry, etc.
 2. **Web corpora:** Collections of text scraped from the web (Biggest corpus)
 3. **Social media corpora:** Collections of comments from social media platforms such as Instagram, Twitter and Facebook.
 4. **Speech corpora:** Collections of written text, transcriptions of spoken languages, multilingual

-<h2 name="nltk"> NLTK ( Natural Language Toolkit ) </h2>
+<h3 name="nltk"> NLTK ( Natural Language Toolkit ) </h3>

-- Open source toolkit or library created to make NLP process in Python.
+- Open source toolkit or library created for Python to make NLP processes/tasks.
+- NLTK provides a comprehensive set of tools for various NLP tasks.
+- **Tokenization:** Breaking down text into smaller units like words and sentences.
+- **POS Tagging:** Assigning grammatical labels (Noun, Verb, Adjective) to each word.
+- **Stemming and Lemmatization:** Reducing words to their base form.
+- **Named Entity Relationship (NER):** Identifying and classifying named entities like people, organizations, and locations.
+- **Text Classification:** Categorizing text data based on its context.

-<h2 name="mine">Text Mining | Text Analysis</h2>
+<h3 name="mine">Text Mining | Text Analysis</h3>

 - Analyze and understand text data (Expression, context, action, grammar)
 - Derive meaningful information from natural language text and speech.